Read This First

 Prompt 3: What are the arguments against public control over salaries?

-The section turns on Syllogism Justifying Public Salary Caps on Private Employment Contracts and Justification for Premise 2.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Syllogism Justifying Public Salary Caps on Private Employment Contracts and Justification for Premise 2 in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Syllogism Justifying Public Salary Caps on Private Employment Contracts distinct from Justification for Premise 2.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Syllogism Justifying Public Salary Caps on Private Employment Contracts distinct from Justification for Premise 2.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Any measure that significantly promotes overall social welfare, fairness, and the common good is justified.